 It is undeniable to anyone who owns a smartphone that we are in the midst of a technological revolution, and have been so for some time.
 But what is more significant is that we are now moving into a new phase of development of this ‘Third Industrial Revolution’, one that will fundamentally transform the way that we live and work.

 During the first Industrial Revolution, steam engines that drove the machines of industry were powered by coal and in the second Industrial Revolution these machines were powered by electricity.
 Today the fuel is digital technology and it will increasingly be driven by Artificial Intelligence (AI) which will, in turn, relentlessly drive technological disruption over the next 10-15 years.

 Think driverless taxis, driverless HGV’s, robots and drones.
 Such technologies will forever change the employment landscape for future generations to come and the uncomfortable truth may be that many of us will end up losing our jobs and find it very hard to get another one.

-A report by PwC1 last year suggested that up to 30% of UK jobs could be at high risk of automation by the early 2030’s with the majority of these falling within transportation and storage (56%), manufacturing (46%) and wholesale and retail (44%).
+A report by PwC1 in March 2017 suggested that up to 30% of UK jobs could be at high risk of automation by the early 2030’s with the majority of these falling within transportation and storage (56%), manufacturing (46%) and wholesale and retail (44%).
 Not entirely surprising given that these sectors provide the lowest level of customer service provision, which is by far the hardest to automate.

 It won’t all be bad news though.
 There will undoubtedly be great benefits to the level of productivity of each employee, consumers should also benefit from cheaper products and services.
 There should also be good news for women who tend to work more in sectors that require a higher level of education and social skills, which are less susceptible to automation.